 However, the concept of reciprocity is often misunderstood or at the very least, misrepresented.
 For an adjuster, knowing the true ins and outs of state licensing reciprocity can save significant time, money, and aggravation.
 So what is reciprocity?
 And what does an insurance adjuster need to know about it?

-First, its important to understand what adjuster reciprocity doesn’t mean.
-There is a common misconception that once you have obtained a license in a state – say Texas – you can waltz into any other state at any time and begin working claims.
-This simply isn’t the case.
-Occasionally, a state’s insurance commissioner will declare a state of emergency and grant open doors to licensed adjusters from other states, but this has less to do with reciprocity and more to do with the demands of a catastrophe.
-Under normal conditions, even if you hold an adjuster license in one state you will still need to go through the application procedure in other states where you enjoy reciprocity.
+First, it’s important to understand what adjuster reciprocity doesn’t mean.
+There is a common misconception that once you have obtained a state’s license – say Texas for example – you can waltz into any other state, at any time, and begin working claims.
+This is not the case.
+Sure, on occasion, a state’s insurance commissioner will declare a state of emergency and grant “open doors” to licensed adjusters from other states, but this has less to do with reciprocity and more to do with the demands of a catastrophe.

 The take away here is that under normal conditions, even if you hold an adjuster license in your home state, you will still need to go through the application procedure in other states where reciprocity is granted.